digital-preservation/droid/README.md

 file.jpg,fmt/1507
 ~~~

-Beyond these basic invocations there are many additional options for advanced tweaking of DROID's operation.
+Beyond these basic invocations, there are many additional options for advanced tweaking of DROID's operation.
 To learn about them run:

 ~~~console
 $ droid --help